KhoiFish/yarr/README.md

 ## Special Thanks
 I'd like to thank the following people:
 * Peter Shirley, whose books really inspired me.
-As a kid, I always loved computer generated graphics, and his down-to-earth lessons made my childhood dream of writing a raytracer come true.
+As a kid, I always loved computer generated graphics, and his down-to-earth lessons made my childhood dreams of writing my own raytracer come true.
 * Diep Mai, for his friendship, and for introducing me to Rust.
-I finally got around to learning how to Rust!
+I finally got around to learning how-to-rust!

 ## License
 This is free and open-source software distributed under the MIT License.
+Feel free to use and go get 'em tiger.